-Florida lawmakers consider gun measures as calls for tougher laws intensify
+Parkland shooter had enough rounds to keep firing

 In Washington, the push for new regulation and significantly strengthened background checks appeared to lose political momentum as lawmakers filtered back to the Senate and the House.

-US President Donald Trump is set to meet with lawmakers on Wednesday, the White House said.
-But sources close to the discussions said it appears he is backing away from his call to increase the age limit to 21 for some weapons.
+President Donald Trump is set to meet with lawmakers Wednesday, the White House said.
+Though sources close to the discussions said it appears he is backing away from his call to increase the age limit to 21 for some weapons, White House press secretary Sarah Sanders said, "The President still supports raising the age limit to the age of 21 for the purchase of certain firearms."

+Sanders said she expected the issue to arise during Trump's meetings with lawmakers.

 What's happening on the county level

-On Tuesday morning, the Broward County Commissioners will consider several issues involving the shooting at Stoneman Douglas.
+On Tuesday morning, Broward County commissioners considered several issues involving the shooting.

-Commissioners are slated to discuss creating a task force to evaluate all aspects of the shooting at the school.
-It's also urging the state to pass "commonsense gun control policy" and to get funds to demolish the building where the shooting occurred.
-The proposal is to rebuild and also have a memorial to honor the 17 lives lost.

-The building will remain closed as students return to campus this week.
+Commissioners voted to ask the county attorney to explore possible gun measures they could enact, to hire an independent agency to investigate the shooting and to create a task force to review the actions of agencies that responded to the shooting.

+They also passed a resolution urging state and federal lawmakers to pass gun control measures, including restricting the sale of ammunition and gun modifiers, to ban assault weapons, to limit the number of firearms a person can own and institute a universal background check.
+They also asked state lawmakers to provide funding to tear down and rebuild classrooms, and to create a memorial, at Marjory Stoneman Douglas.

-Robert Runcie, superintendent of Broward County Public Schools told CNN they have no date when the building will be torn down.
+Robert Runcie, superintendent of Broward County Public Schools, told CNN there is no date for razing the building.

-"It will need to be coordinated with State Attorney's Office as it is a crime scene and may be used in legal proceedings," he said.
+"It will need to be coordinated with the State Attorney's Office, as it is a crime scene and may be used in legal proceedings," he said.

 Preparing for classes

-Classes are scheduled to resume at Stoneman Douglas Wednesday.
+Classes are scheduled to resume at Stoneman Douglas on Wednesday.
+At first, the school will only have half-day sessions.

-Teachers returned to campus Monday and are back Tuesday for planning days.
+Teachers returned to campus Monday and were back Tuesday for a planning day.

 History teacher Greg Pittman told CNN that teachers are stressed about being able to do the right things for their students.